 Style Three: Straight

 In all honesty, getting my hair to be more straight than curled under or out was my biggest challenge with the InStyler.
 I imagine it's more of a flick-of-the-wrist technique that my brain didn't get just right.
 I'm hoping I'll be able to figure it out, but it could be its primary downfall.

 The InStyler's website claims: "Get lift and fullness—right from the root!
 Get a sexy flip in seconds.
 Straighten even the toughest, most coarse hair—and still get fullness and style without the stick-straight 'flatness' of a flat iron.
 Do a full style in eight minutes… and change it again in two minutes!
 Wrap your hair around the rotating polishing cylinder—and get an amazing curl that lasts all day!"

 So how well did it hold up to these promises?

 Well, I was impressed with the lift and fullness.
-The InStyler did provide great volume, and it certainly had the ability to flip hair out from a slight degree to a severe flip.
+The InStyler did provide great volume, and it certainly had the ability to flip hair out—from a slight degree, to a severe flip.
 All the styles I tried lasted for hours and the InStyler was pretty simple to use after I got the hang of it.
-Although, the jury's still out on the straightening.
-The only area that I felt the InStyler fell short was the speed factor.
-A full style in 8-minutes was a little unrealistic.
-Actually I didn't feel that the InStyler was any faster than a flat iron or curling iron.
+Although the jury's still out on the straightening, the only area that I felt the InStyler fell short was the speed factor.
+A full style in eight-minutes was a little unrealistic.
+Actually, I didn't feel that the InStyler was any faster than a flat iron or curling iron.
 Effective: yes.
 Speedy: not really.